 Author Style Takeaways

-I find myself wondering how Google might classify the content that I write or the content that others I know write.
-They do seem to understand authors fairly well now.
+I wonder how Google might classify the content that I write or the content that others I know write.
+On the other hand, they do seem to understand authors fairly well now.